 At the World Champs, British Champs heats are 4km, finals 6km.
 In the South West Coastal Rowing League (SWCRL) there are typically 8km races for Mens quads and Womens quads, then 4 km races for Masters quads, Novice quads, doubles and singles.

 At the Coastal Rowing Centre we primarily train for Enduro racing with distance endurance training, but all the sea crafts and experience you gain is useful for Beach Sprints.
+We cannot offer complete Beach Sprints training as the beach is not suitable.

 GOING TO COASTAL ROWING EVENTS